-This 47-1/2-inch long 45-caliber maple stocked percussion conversion "smooth rifle" was made by Bedford County gunsmith Joseph Mills.
-Smooth rifles are dual-purpose smoothbores that incorporate front and rear rifle-type open sights.
-They can be used with shot for small game, and are reasonably accurate with round ball at the relatively short distances that large game is typically taken.
+This 47-1/2-inch long, 45-caliber maple stocked percussion conversion "smooth rifle" was made by Bedford County gunsmith Joseph Mills.
+Smooth rifles are dual-purpose smoothbores that incorporate rifle characteristics, including front and rear rifle-type open sights and thick-walled barrels.
+More versatile than a rifled gun, they can be used with shot for small game, and are reasonably accurate with round ball at the relatively short distances that large game is typically taken.

-Joseph Mills is one of the few Bedford County gunsmiths who made flintlock rifles that have survived to study.
-(Rifles with flintlock lock plates also survive that were made by John Amos, James Clark, Jacob Stoudenour, and Peter White.)
+Joseph Mills is one of the few Bedford County gunsmakers who built flintlock rifles that have survived to study.
+(Rifles with flintlock lock plates also survive that were made by John Amos, James Clark, Jacob Stoudenour, Peter White, and Moses Wright.)
 Most Bedford County flintlocks were converted to percussion.
 Quite a few of these percussion conversions have now been "reconverted" back to flintlock.
-I am opposed to such reconversions, and believe that these custom-made rifles should be preserved in the last authentic configuration they were used -- except for necessary repairs and the replacement of lost parts.
+I am opposed to such reconversions, and believe that these custom-made rifles should be preserved in the last authentic configuration they were used -- except for necessary repairs and the replacement of lost or broken gun parts.

 Originally retained to the stock with keys, the barrel was pinned after being set back 1-1/2 inches during rebreaching, and the keyways were filled in.
 The single trigger and the fowler-type octagon-to-round barrel configuration makes believe this firearm was originally unrifled, rather than being converted to a smoothbore after the rifling wore out.